[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me

 For many collectors, the classic heavyweight player of the 1970s is simply THE Subbuteo figure.

-The first fifty or so teams in the list are inherited from the previous short sleeved player type.
-Most are standard footballing colours used by teams the world over.
-However, a few odd little kits had began to creep into the lists in the 1960s - e.g. Oldham at 37 and Grimsby at ref 38.
-Even by the time of the heavyweight figure, a couple of the stranger kits were not being used by anyone.
-However, this didn't stop Subbuteo from selling them, and they continue to turn up throughout the 1970s.
+The inherited kits were mainly standard footballing colours used by teams the world over.
+However, a few odd little kits had began to creep into the lists in the 1960s such as Oldham at 37 and Grimsby at ref 38.
+Even by the time of the heavyweight figure, a couple of these stranger kits were not being used by anyone.
+However, this did not stop Subbuteo from selling them, and they continued to turn up throughout the 1970s.
 As with most things Subbuteo, there is no real rhyme or reason to the process of replacing teams.

-The slow and haphazard addition of teams continued until 1971 when the team chart had reached 81 with a mixture of national teams (e.g. Chile), international club sides (e.g. Ajax, River Plate), minor English sides (e.g. Darlington), equally small Scottish sides (e.g. Montrose), and even Irish ones (e.g. Cork), before finally adding some away kits to the mix (i.e. West Ham, Liverpool).
+The slow and haphazard addition of teams continued until 1971 when the team chart had reached 81 with a mixture of national teams (e.g. Chile), international club sides (e.g. Ajax, River Plate), minor English sides (e.g. Darlington), equally small Scottish sides (e.g. Montrose), and even Irish teams (e.g. Cork Celtic), before finally some iconic away kits were added to the mix (i.e. West Ham, Liverpool).

-In 1972 this changes, and we see the first wholesale expansion into the European leagues (and export market).
-The first large expansion increases the teams from 81 to 165.
-This page gives us the Dutch sides, and some of the Italian ones from this expansion.
+In 1972 this changed, as the first wholesale expansion into the European leagues (and export market) began.
+The first batch increased the teams from 81 to 106.
+This page gives us the Dutch sides, and most of the Italian ones from this expansion.

 The Team Colour Chart.